 What a breakout actually is

-A breakout is a price clearing a defined level of resistance on an expansion in range and, ideally, volume.
-The level is not arbitrary — it is the upper edge of a region where the stock has repeatedly stalled, a price at which sellers have previously shown up.
+A breakout is a price clearing a defined level of resistance on an expansion in range and volume.
+The level is not arbitrary , it is the upper edge of a region where the stock has repeatedly stalled, a price at which sellers have previously shown up.
 Clearing it is a statement that, this time, the supply at that level has been absorbed.

 Every breakout has three parts:

 - The base.
-A period of consolidation — sideways, range-bound, often weeks or months — where the stock digests a prior move and changes hands between sellers who are done and buyers who are accumulating.
-The quality of this base is the single biggest tell, and we’ll come back to it.
+A period of consolidation, sideways, range-bound, often weeks or months, where the stock digests a prior move and changes hands between sellers who are done and buyers who are accumulating.
+Classically the base also contracts: each pullback shallower than the last, and volume drying up as sellers run out, the “volatility contraction” pattern Mark Minervini documents, and the tight base William O’Neil’s CAN SLIM work built around.
+Base quality is the single biggest stock-level tell.

 Why breakouts work, when they work

 Two things then reinforce the move.
 First, the old resistance becomes support: traders who sold at the pivot and watched it clear are now motivated to buy back on any dip to it, putting a floor under the move.
-Second, the breakout itself is visible — it draws fresh momentum demand from everyone watching the same level.
+Second, the breakout itself is visible, it draws fresh momentum demand from everyone watching the same level, the same persistence-of-winners effect Jegadeesh and Titman documented academically in 1993.
 When those align with a genuine absorption of supply, the breakout follows through.
 The logic is sound.
 The problem is how often the preconditions are only half-present.

 Why most breakouts fail

-Most breakouts fail to follow through, and the failure is not bad luck — it is structural.
-A breakout is a probabilistic event riding on whether supply was truly exhausted, and most of the time it wasn’t.
-The common failure modes:
+Most breakouts fail to follow through, and the failure is not bad luck, it is structural.
+A breakout is a probabilistic bet on whether supply was truly exhausted, and most of the time it wasn’t.
+The common failure modes, in roughly the order they bite:

 - The base was too shallow.
 A few days of sideways action is not enough to absorb supply.
 Price clears the pivot, the sellers who were merely pausing step back in, and the move reverses.
 Short bases produce fragile breakouts.

 - The market was working against it.
 A long breakout in a deteriorating, narrow tape is fighting the backdrop.
-When breadth is poor, individual breakouts fail at a far higher rate regardless of how clean the chart looks — which is why the market regime matters more than the individual pattern.
+When breadth is poor, individual breakouts fail at a far higher rate regardless of how clean the chart looks.

 - The pivot was obvious.
 A level everyone can see invites front-running and engineered fakeouts: a brief poke above to trigger stops and momentum orders, then a reversal back into the range.
 The cleaner the line, the more it gets hunted.